hubert-sikorski/git-and-github-guide/README.md

 If we apply this rule to the bad examples mentioned above, the result will look like this:

-- If applied, this commit will `fix an X bug to enable Y` :heavy_check_mark:
+- If applied, this commit will -> "fix an X bug to enable Y" :heavy_check_mark:
-- if applied, this commit will `remove X method in Y` :heavy_check_mark:
+- if applied, this commit will -> "remove X method in Y" :heavy_check_mark:
-- if applied, this commit will `refactor markup for X` :heavy_check_mark:
+- if applied, this commit will -> "refactor markup for X" :heavy_check_mark:
-- if applied, this commit will `update content in X section/s` :heavy_check_mark:
+- if applied, this commit will -> "update content in X section/s" :heavy_check_mark:

 The most important part of a commit message is that it should be clear and meaningful.
 In the long run, writing good commit messages shows how much of a collaborator you are.